alonbluevine/ec2-consistent-snapshot/README.md

     Dry run.
 Just say what you would have done, don't do it.

-- \--aws-access-key-id KEY
-- \--aws-secret-access-key SECRET

-    Amazon AWS access key and secret access key.
-Defaults to environment variables or .awssecret file contents described below.

-- \--aws-access-key-id-file KEYFILE
-- \--aws-secret-access-key-file SECRETFILE

-    Files containing Amazon AWS access key and secret access key.
-    Defaults to environment variables or .awssecret file contents described below.

-- \--aws-credentials-file CREDENTIALSFILE

-    File containing both the Amazon AWS access key and secret access key on seprate lines and in that order.
-Defaults to contents of
-    $AWS\_CREDENTIALS environment variable or the value $HOME/.awssecret

-- \--use-iam-role

-    The instance is part of an IAM role that that has permission to create snapshots so there is no need to specify access key or secret.

 - \--region REGION

     Specify a different EC2 region like "eu-west-1".
 Defaults to